youssefea/base-builder-mcp/README.md

 In this alpha release, the server contains an implementation of [Base Docs](https://docs.base.org) adapted for Model Context Protocol (MCP).

+Follow the instructions below to use it 👇

 ## Build the server

 First, let's build the server: